pnuu/halostack/doc/source/usage.rst

 there's a similar area with good enough correlation and that feature is selected, ruining the whole stack.

+Alignment can benefit from multiple processors, see ``-p`` command-line option.

 Command-line options
 ____________________